Eneroth3/ordbok-lib/README.md

 Due to the architecture of SketchUp extensions this library is designed differently than libraries not meant for SketchUp, e.g. rails/l18n.
-As numerous SketchUp extensions run in the same environment, outside of the developer's control, all code used by an extension (with some exceptions like the Standard Lib) are supposed to be defined inside the namespace (wrapping module) of that extension, and be loaded from within that extension's own support directory.
+As numerous SketchUp extensions run in the same environment, outside of the developer's control, all code used by an extension are supposed to be defined inside the namespace (wrapping module) of that extension, and be loaded from within that extension's own support directory.

 Some features/concepts that makes Ordbok different from other SketchUp extension localization libraries, such as TT_Lib2's Babelfish or the shipped